bitfoundation/bitplatform/README.md

   4- Add https://www.myget.org/F/bit-foundation/api/v3/index.json as nuget package source.

-  5- Run bower install for Foundation\HtmlClient\Foundation.Test.HtmlClient\bower.json
+  5- Run bower install for src/TypeScriptClient/Bit.TSClient.AngularJS.Tests\bower.json

+  6- Run npm install for all 4 folder unders src/TypeScriptClient/

-  6- Build the solution.
+  7- Build the solution.
 Note that due the lack of TypeScript Project System, you might have to build the solution more than once.

 To run the samples:

   1- Run Visual Studio as Administrator

-  2- Set Foundation.Test as startup project and run the samples.
+  2- Set Bit.Tests as startup project and run the samples.

 Special thanks to: